Thell/wsl-setup/nexus-notes.md

 `https://github.com/jgm/pandoc/releases/download/${TAG}/pandoc-${TAG}-1-amd64.deb`

-Then omit the remote domain portion of the URL `github.com` and create aa similar raw proxy repository on nexus `github` with the remote URL.
+Then omit the remote domain portion of the URL `github.com` and create a similar raw proxy repository on nexus `github` with the remote URL.

 This is done in an attempt to keep the URL translation close to the original URL...